Rubber Bushings

 This article provides comprehensive information about rubber trims and their production process.
 Read further to learn more about:

-In some instances, rubber trim is manufactured with a pre-applied hot melt adhesive or butyl adhesive to further enhance its tight fit and avoid slippage.
-Rubber trim is popular due to its resistance to abrasion caused by frequent bumps and scrapes.
+Sometimes, rubber trim comes with a pre-applied adhesive, such as hot melt or butyl adhesive, to enhance its grip and prevent slippage.
+Its popularity is attributed to its strong resistance to abrasion from frequent impacts and scrapes.

 Rubber trims are made with different profiles and are often times customized for a specific application.
 The profiles are engineered and milled onto a die, then installed onto an extrusion machine where the rubber product is created.
 The most common is a U-channel used for edge protection.
 The edge of the part or substrate is inserted into the channel's open side and is locked in place by fasteners or adhesives.
 Other designs have protrusions or tongues along the inside of the channel to lock the rubber trim in place without the need for a permanent fastening.

-Rubbers are a class of polymers (elastomers) that have a highly elastic nature created by the cross-linking of long polymer chains into amorphous structures.
-In elastomers, the intermolecular forces between the polymer chains are relatively weak, allowing them to be reconfigured upon application of stress.
-This property allows elastomeric materials to easily conform to the profile of the adjacent surfaces.
+Rubbers belong to a group of polymers known as elastomers, characterized by their exceptional elasticity, which is achieved through the cross-linking of long polymer chains into amorphous structures.
+The relatively weak intermolecular forces between these polymer chains enable them to rearrange when subjected to stress.
+This flexibility allows elastomeric materials to adapt seamlessly to the contours of adjacent surfaces.

 The manufacturing of extruded rubber is a very complicated process.
 The processes can be divided into two: the production of the raw rubber and the downstream processes that mainly involve compounding, forming (extrusion), and curing.
 The production of raw rubber converts gaseous or liquid petroleum-based compounds into polymers.
 This process is usually done in petrochemical plants.
 The rest is done in the rubber manufacturing plant, where the raw rubber and other materials are combined and formed to create the final product.

-Chain-growth polymerization or chain polymerization involves the continuous addition of monomers one at a time to a growing chain which is initiated by some reactive species or intermediates.
-These reactive species initiate the reaction by opening a bond of a monomer which becomes an active site for binding with other monomers.
-They can be free radicals, cations, anions, or organometallic catalysts.
+Chain-growth polymerization, also referred to as chain polymerization, involves the sequential addition of monomers to a growing polymer chain.
+This process is initiated by reactive species or intermediates, which start the reaction by breaking a bond in a monomer, creating an active site for further monomer addition.
+These initiators can include free radicals, cations, anions, or organometallic catalysts.

 Carbon black is the most widely used reinforcing filler, which is produced from the incomplete combustion of heavy petroleum-based compounds, such as oil and tar.
 There are different types of carbon blacks, including super abrasion furnace (SAF), high abrasion furnace (HAF), fast extruding furnace (FEF), and semi-reinforcing furnace (SRF).
 Carbon black reinforces the elastomer by entangling the elastomer molecules on the porous surface of the filler.
 The deposition of carbon black particles into the elastomer matrix creates a composite with improved mechanical properties.